Cloudistics/REST-API/README.md

 curl -H "Authorization: Bearer [YOUR TOKEN]" \
      -H "Content-Type: application/json" \
      -X PUT https://manage.cloudistics.com/api/latest/vnets/[VNET UUID]/routing-service \
-     -d '{"type":"Virtual Networking","vnetUuid":"23fe4063-fdfd-4210-8a72-8494f99b4cea","addressMode":"Static","ipAddress":"4.4.4.4","subnetMask":"255.255.255.0","gateway":"4.4.4.44"}'
+     -d '{"networkUuid":"23fe4063-fdfd-4210-8a72-8494f99b4cea","addressMode":"Static","ipAddress":"4.4.4.4","subnetMask":"255.255.255.0","gateway":"4.4.4.44"}'
 ```

 * **Notes:**

-  * This action can only be performed on automatically deployed vnets.
+  * This action can only be performed on automatically deployed VNETs.
-  * The type must be either "Virtual Networking" or "Bridged".
-If virtual networking is chosen, then the vnet must be supplied.
+  * The routing service network must be supplied.
   * The address mode must be either "Static" or "DHCP".
 If static is chosen the user must provide the IP address, subnet mask, and gateway.
 If DHCP is chosen the user cannot supply these options.
-  * The response will only include the action information if the vnet is complete and is using resources (the NFV instance is running).
+  * The response will only include the action information if the VNET is complete and is using resources (the NFV instance is running).
 Otherwise it will return a 200 OK response status that the changes were persisted to the database.

-### Edit Vnet Firewall Profile
+### Edit VNET Firewall Profile
-  Edits a vnet's firewall profile and returns json data about the action.
+  Edits a VNET's firewall profile and returns json data about the action.

 * **URL**